MenkeTechnologies/zsh-learn/README.md

 Selects learning column from 100 random records from the learning table First arg is number of random records

+- sera(short for search random all)

+Selects learning column from all random records from the learning table

 - qu(short for quiz)

 Selects learning column from 100 random records from the learning table into fzf First arg is number of random records

+- qua(short for quiz all)

+Selects learning column from alll random records from the learning table into fzf

 - redo